sshilko/moar/_posts/2025-06-24-NewRelic-Distributed-Tracing.md

 It is challenging to improve observability without ability to install proper PHP auto instrumentation agent.

+- No access to application runtime
-- No access to codebase runtime
+- No access to container runtime
 - No access to host OS

 #### Possible solutions